 Some are also suggesting that the manner in which the Big Three in this industry conspired with the government to take over the E-cigarette segment of the business, lays a road map for how they will take over the marijuana industry if that product achieves legalization in the United States.

-Also, remember if supply-side economists had their way with the government’s economic policies, the regulations and tax code would have appeal that is more comprehensive for those individuals (little guys) that aspire to take a risk in our economy.
+Also, remember if supply-side economists had their way with the government’s economic policies, the regulations and tax code would have appeal that is more comprehensive for those individuals (little guys) who aspire to take a risk in our economy.
 The intended result would be greater prosperity among all economic classes.
 The method of doing so would involve removing the roadblocks that Big Corporations hire accountants and lawyers to help them avoid.
 The intended result would also involve freeing up of middle class risk takers in a manner than should result in a broader tax base, more diverse forms of employment for individuals across economic classes, and it should end up resulting in more money in the coffers of government.

 The opponents have learned, however, that the best way to pettifog an issue is to get out in front of it, and proactively define the debate in question.
-When a person defends their personal motivations on an issue by saying it’s not about the money, the first thing the listener knows is that it’s all about the money.
+When a person defends their personal motivations on an issue by saying it’s not about the money, the first thing the listener should know is that it’s all about the money.
 On a similar note, when a politician allocates tax payer’s hard earned dollars –in the form of tax payer subsidies– to one company in an industry, and they say it’s not about picking winners and losers, the listener can be assured that it’s all about picking winners and losers.
 That particular company just managed to hit most of the politician’s political bullet points, and he or she began transferring wealth to the company in a form of trickle-down economics in which the politician was standing alone at the top of the pyramid flexing their muscles for the rest of corporate America to witness.

 I don’t know what the goals of other side of supply-side economics were hoping to accomplish in their end game, but I would guess that most honest businessmen now find it disgusting to watch their fellow businessmen panhandle government officials into drowning their competition in legal red tape, onerous regulations, and tax rates.
 I would think that most honest businessmen would, at least consider the practice unethical.
 I’m quite sure that the other businessmen –those declared to be unethical by their peers– would turn to their friends and say something along the lines of, ‘To succeed in this climate, you need to learn how to operate within it.
 It’s called crony capitalism.’